mlab817/faqs/src/minimum-access-volume/what-are-the-provisions-for-mav-application.md

 ---
  title: What are the provisions for MAV Application?

-tags: ["provisions","mav","application"]

  ---

-### Minimum Access Volume
+## Minimum Access Volume

-## What are the provisions for MAV Application?
+# What are the provisions for MAV Application?

  - The provisions for the application for MAV license are enumerated in Section 1.
 D MMC AO 1 series of 1998 as amended by MMC AO 52 s. of 2000.
 As a matter of procedure, the announcement to all interested applicants on the application period, procedure and all of the requirements for application is published in 2 newspapers of national circulation (Philippine Star and Manila Bulletin).